grampelberg/saunter.org/content/posts/kubernetes-line-by-line.md

 `topologyKey` tells Kubernetes to look for unique node hostnames.
 There is quite a list of options here, such as `kubernetes.io/os` for workloads running in clusters running windows as well as linux.
+You could also use `failure-domain.beta.kubernetes.io/zone` to optimistically schedule pods across zones.
 The [full list][topologykey] can give you some ideas of ways to distribute pods across zones, architectures or arbitrary keys.

 ```yaml
 labelSelector: